Singing Wellness in Unison Postponed

 Since 2008, ACTA’s statewide Traditional Arts Roundtable Series has been designed to strengthen intercultural traditional arts networks and to offer opportunities for traditional and tradition-based artists and arts advocates to learn from one another through dialogue, technical assistance, networking, and sharing of community-based arts and culture.
 Organized into curated seasons, often in direct collaboration with partnering organizations across our California communities, each season of TARS anchors a common region or theme, or centers particular needs of the larger field of cultural practitioners and grassroots organizations holding up these valuable forms.

-NOTE: The Singing Wellness in Unison roundtable event, originally scheduled for March 28, has been postponed due to public health concerns surrounding COVID-19.
-We hope to reschedule this event in the summer and will update this page with more information as it becomes available.
+All in-person events have been postponed due to public health concerns surrounding COVID-19.
+We will update this page with more information as it becomes available.

 Participants at the January 2020 roundtable event "Embodying Tradition as Health Practice" at the Theatre of Yugen.
 Photo: P. Sanchez/ACTA.

 Sheila Devitt from the Theatre of Yugen dances "Usagi" (The Rabbit).
 Photo: P. Sanchez/ACTA.

 Saikhnaa Byamba leads all participants in the Mongolian ritual dance bielgee.
 Photo: P. Sanchez/ACTA.

 Panelists and participants gathered for a Traditional Arts Roundtable at the Theatre of Yugen, San Francisco.
 Photo: P. Sanchez.